-Napier Libraries is bringing the StoryWalk® Project to Napier for the very first time!
+Over the summer holidays Napier Libraries brought the StoryWalk® Project to Napier for the very first time!
 It's an innovative way for tamariki, whānau and friends to read, get active and take in the beauty of Napier all at the same time, in a COVID-smart way.
-Our StoryWalk® will be available from Saturday, 18 December to Saturday, 29 January 2022, highlighting books based on New Zealand native birds.
+Even though our StoryWalk® has now finished for the summer, please keep an eye out when it will be back up and running again.

 How does it work?

 It's simple!
-Go to the locations listed below and follow the arrows to read the featured books.
-When you finish a book, you can scan the QR code to enter the prize draw—there are loads of prizes up for grabs, including family passes to local attractions, books, book vouchers and more.
+You would go to the locations and follow the arrows to read the featured books.
+When you finish a book, you can scan the QR code to enter the prize draw—there are loads of prizes up for grabs, including books, book vouchers and more.

 The StoryWalk® project was created in 2007 by Anne Ferguson of Montpelier, VT, and subsequently developed in collaboration with the Kellogg-Hubbard Library.
 Ferguson wanted to create something different, fun and interesting to promote early literacy, physical activity, and family time together in nature.
 It has since been adopted in all 50 states of America and a further 12 countries around the world.
 StoryWalk® is a registered service mark owned by Ms.Ferguson.